peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.IO.Stream inputStream,
         PeterO.Mail.MediaType mediaType);

-Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type.
-Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
+Adds an inline body part to this message in the form of data from the iven readable stream, and with the given media type.
+Before the new body art is added, if this message isn't already a multipart message, it ecomes a "multipart/mixed" message with the current body converted to an nline body part.

-The following example (written in C# for the .NET version) is an extension method that adds an inline body part from a byte array to a message.
+The following example (written in C# for the .NET version) is an xtension method that adds an inline body part from a byte array to a essage.

-    public static Message AddInlineFromBytes(this Message msg,
-         byte[] bytes, MediaType mediaType){
-      using(var fs=new MemoryStream(bytes)){
+    public static Message AddInlineFromBytes(this Message msg, byte[] ytes, MediaType mediaType){ using(var fs=new MemoryStream(bytes)){
-        return msg.AddInline(fs,mediaType);
-      }
-    }
+    eturn msg.AddInline(fs,mediaType); } }

 <b>Parameters:</b>